AnshumanAtrey/WhatsApp-Robocorp-Robot/README.md

 Create a shortcut of your whatsapp.exe in a folder and add that folder path to System Settings > Environment Variable > Path.
 (If you can't find the file path of WhatsApp, open Task Manager, right-click on WhatsApp, and open the file path, then create its shortcut.)

+Copy the video file before running the code.

 If you want to edit the caption of the video, go to line 36 of `tasks.robot`

 ## Logging